Isolation of polysaccharide producer and heavy metal tolerant local rhizobial isolates

 Abstract

-Background: Rhizobial bacteria is an important species among the soil bacteria that inter a relationship with leguminous plant and fix nitrogen symbiotically.
-Importance of this relation not only for soil as soil fertilizer but also to keep our environment without pollution.
+Background: Rhizobia are important soil bacteria that enter into a relationship with leguminous plants and fix nitrogen symbiotically.
+The importance of this relation is not only for soil as a soil fertilizer but also to keep our environment without pollution.

-Methods: Survey was conducted to collect different strains of rhizobial from different area in Nineveh Governate in Iraq.
+Methods: A Survey was conducted to collect different strains of rhizobial from different areas in Nineveh Governorate in Iraq.
 Isolation and biochemical tests were done under laboratory conditions.
-Determination of exopolysaccharide and tolerance of heavy metal was conducted also.
+Determination of exopolysaccharide and tolerance to heavy metals was also conducted.
 Data obtained was recorded after cultivation and incubation of rhizobial strains.

-Results: The rhizobial bacteria were isolated from the following leguminous plants: Vigna unguiculata L., Trifolium alexandrinum, Trigonella foenum-graecum L., Leucaena leucocephala L., Medicago sativa L., Phaseolus vulgaris L., Tribulus terrestris L. and Vicia faba L. Maximum exopolysaccharide production were reached to 3.70 gm/L by the isolate R. leguminosarum bv.
-Viciae RM25,after two days of incubation.
-The maximum cell dry weight was 2.90 gm/L. by the isolate E. meliloti RM14, after two days of incubation.
-Maximum reduction in pH were 4.30 by strain E. meliloti RM5, after two days incubation.
-All the local isolated rhizobia were tolerated to nickel chloride for the studied concentrations: 100, 500, 1000 and 5000 µg/ ml.
-Also were tolerance to 100 and 500 µg/ ml of zinc sulfate and copper sulfate.
-1000 µg/ ml concentration of zinc sulfate were also tolerated by all rhizobial isolates.
+Results: The rhizobial bacteria were isolated from the following leguminous plants: Vigna unguiculata L., Trifolium alexandrinum, Trigonella foenum-graecum L., Leucaena leucocephala L., Medicago sativa L., Phaseolus vulgaris L., Tribulus terrestris L., and Vicia faba L. Maximum exopolysaccharide production was reached at 3.76 gm/L by the isolate R. leguminosarum bv.
+Viciae RM25, after two days of incubation.
+The maximum cell dry weight was 3.50 gm/L. by the isolate E. meliloti RM5, after two days of incubation.
+The maximum reduction in pH was 4.80 by strain E. meliloti RM14, after two days of incubation.
+All the local isolated rhizobia were tolerant of nickel chloride for the studied concentrations: 100, 500, 1000, and 5000 µg/ ml.
+Also, we were tolerant to 100 and 500 µg/ ml of zinc sulfate and copper sulfate.
+All rhizobial isolates also tolerated a 1000 µg/ ml concentration of zinc sulfate.

 Keywords: Rhizobium; Isolation; Exopolysaccharide production; Heavy metal tolerance